turtl/www/views/pages/about.md

 ===========

 Turtl is an application that allows you to store notes, bookmarks, (and soon files) and access them from anywhere.
-Turtl uses client-side AES encryption for personal data, and RSA shared-key encryption when sending data between users.
+Turtl encrypts all your data client-side before sending it out to the server to give to the highest level of privacy.

 Turtl is [open-source](https://github.com/turtl), allowing anybody to audit the source or run their own version.
 See the [project timeline](https://github.com/turtl/js/issues/milestones)